 During the RI field investigation, transects of DGM data were collected to develop anomaly densities.
-Based on the identified anomaly densities, full coverage grid surveys were completed within RC2 area in areas of high, medium, and low anomaly densities over 5.3 acres of the site, with an additional 0.7 acres of grid coverage completed using analog methods.
+Based on the identified anomaly densities, full coverage grid surveys were completed over 5.3 acres of the site, with an additional 0.7 acres of grid coverage completed using analog methods.

-A total of 1,303 targets were selected for intrusive investigation; 2 targets resulted in a MEC item found (37mm practice projectile with M58 practice fuze), 818 were MD items, and 247 were cultural debris.
+A total of 1,303 targets were selected for intrusive investigation at RC2.
+Two targets resulted in a MEC item found (37mm practice projectile with M58 practice fuze), 818 were MD items, and 247 were cultural debris.
 The remaining 236 targets consisted of "same as" targets, seeds, geology, false positives, and no finds (HGL, 2016).
 Figure 3 presents the RI field investigation conducted at the Camp Butner FUDS MRA.
-An overview of MRS-04-specific results can be found in Section 2.7.
+An overview of MRS-05 specific results can be found in Section 2.7.

-Ten Incremental Sampling Methodology (ISM) surface soil samples were collected throughout the RC2 AOI based on an evaluation of the anomaly density data and the intrusive and historical results.
+Ten Incremental Sampling Methodology (ISM) surface soil samples were collected throughout the RC2 AOI based on an evaluation of the anomaly density data, the intrusive results and historical results.
 A sample was collected where a 155mm HE projectile was found (not located within a grid).
 Samples were also collected in the grids where MEC were found during the intrusive investigations; within the highest anomaly density areas; and where medium levels of MD counts were recorded (HGL, 2016).